elizabethbrandt/coincreatif/README.md

 </h2>

 ```
-Our future plans to further develop this application are...
+Our future plans to further develop this application are to get the cart fully functioning using Stripe, add in the ability to delete and alter products that you as a seller have posted, and to add in geo location that will connect sellers and buyers to items in their area.

 ```